A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

 We echo the arguments given in \cite{lova} (pages $21-23$) (with the only difference being that every construction there drops by one dimension).
-This drop of dimension is necessary so that that every construction may preserve homogeneity- or in other words- one dimension must be preserved for the $2$-dimensional cone defined on $[a,b]$.
-Hence the proof of Lemma \ref{lova} follows. \begin{flushright} $\Box$ \end{flushright}
+This drop of dimension is necessary so that that every construction may preserve homogeneity- or in other words, one dimension must be preserved for the $2$-dimensional cone defined on $[a,b]$.
+And the proof of the claim follows. \end{proof}

-Though Lemma \ref{lova} provides us (literally) with \emph{one} spherical needle preserving the positivity of both integrals, we require much more than that.
-And, it appears that in fact there are \emph{many} of these spherical needles- each preserving the positivity of both the integrals.
-Even better, these spherical needles rise together to give a (measurable) partition of the canonical sphere.
-It is then necessary to say a few words on \emph{convex partitions} of the canonical sphere $\mathbb{S}^n$ before going further.